un-boxing-hosting/torchapi-docker/README.md

 the moment.
 - This works on headless servers, as you can interface it through SSH alone.
-- The window manager does not like it when the programs are closed and restarted.
+- The window manager does not like it when the programs are closed.
 If you close the server for any reason, you have to restart the docker.
+Restarting the server actually closes it, and breaks the window manager (but it still restarts).
+Also, you can only edit the server configs before you start it, not after.
 I will try to fix this.
 - Attach a terminal session into the Dockers Debian space by running this command: `docker exec -it torchapi /bin/bash`

 ## Credits & Acknowledgements